wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

    * https://www.paloaltonetworks.com/cyberpedia/aspm-application-security-posture-management
    <br /><br />
-Some organizations require services to run locally off the public internet.
+For privacy, some organizations need to run services to run locally off the public internet.

 However, cloud vendors provide up-to-the-minute rules to identify and instantly remediate issues.
 Cloud-based vendors also provide a convenient <a target="_blank" href="https://help.aikido.dev/pr-and-release-gating/github-pr-gating/github-ci-pr-gating-via-aikido-dashboard">dashboard (such as Akido's GitHub CI PR Gating Dashboard)</a>.